sebtac/MLxE/README.md

 There are three sub-architectures tested.
 We are comparing their performce and make recomendation for the best performing one: the Iterative-Synchronous MLxE:

 1.)
-Iterative-Synchronious Threading Based (IS TB) - it is our banchark implementation based on modification of a code available in the book Deep Reinforcemenrt Learning by Mohit Sewak.
-Its github reporsitory is: https://github.com/mohitsewak/DeepReinforcementLearning
+Iterative-Synchronious Threading Based (IS TB) - it is our banchark implementation based on modification of a code available in the book.
 - Iterative - learning phase is perfomed intermittently with the example generation phase
 - Synchronious - each executor generates only one example per iteration, waiting idle for closing of all executors and update of the model in given iteration
 - Model update for the Learner and Executors is performed at the end of each iteration